lyokha/nginx-haskell-module/haskell/ngx-export-distribution/README.md

 With this building approach, the following list of drawbacks must be taken into account.

-1. Utility *hslibdeps* collects only libraries prefixed with *libHS*.
+- Utility *hslibdeps* collects only libraries prefixed with *libHS*,
-2. Command *cabal v1-clean* only deletes directory *dist*, it does not delete build artifacts in the current working directory.
+- command *cabal v1-clean* only deletes directory *dist*, it does not delete build artifacts in the current working directory,
-3. Behavior of Cabal commands other than *configure*, *build* and *clean* is not well defined.
+- behavior of Cabal commands other than *configure*, *build* and *clean* is not well defined.